What are consular affairs?

 The child must be present during the appointment.

 In the cases where both parents have custody of the child both parents must meet in person to give consent to issuance of a passport to the child.
 The parents must bring their own passports or national identity card to give consent.
-The consent can either be given when you meet in person during the appointment together with the child, or it can be given at another time.
-In the US it will only be possible to give consent at the embassy in DC or at one of the 2 consulates general.
-The child does not have to meet if you are only giving a consent.
-It is possible to give either a single consent or a permanent consent.
-The permanent consent will be valid until the child turns 18, so that for later passport appointments for the child only one parent needs to be present.
+Consent can either be given when you meet in person during the appointment together with the child, or it can be given at another time.
+In the U.S., it will only be possible to give consent at the Embassy in D.C. or at one of the two consulates general.
+The child does not have to meet if you are only giving consent.

-For more information please visit the Police website in Norway: Politiets hjemmesider.
+For more information, please visit Politiets hjemmesider.

-Passport validity:
+Passport Validity:

 - Children under 5 years: 2 years